A standard ultrasound test examines your heart and shows its movements.

 Doppler echocardiogram: This procedure helps determine the speed and direction of blood flow in the heart.
 It is used to measure and evaluate the flow of blood through the chambers and valves of the heart.

-The amount of blood that is pumped in each heartbeat is indicative of a problem with one or more of the four heart valves, or with the walls of the heart.
+The amount of blood pumped in each heartbeat indicates a problem with one or more of the four heart valves or with the walls of the heart.

-Echocardiogram stress : during this procedure, ultrasound images of the heart before and after walking taken, running in a band or ride a stationary bike.
-A stress echocardiogram is done to assess the heart’s response to stress or exercise.
+Echocardiogram stress: during this procedure, ultrasound images of the heart before and after walking are taken, running in a band, or riding a stationary bike.
+A stress echocardiogram assesses the heart’s response to stress or exercise.

-Effort is also monitored while the patient exercises.
-If you are unable to exercise, you may receive an injection of a medication that increases your heart rate to simulate the effects of exercise.
+The effort is also monitored while the patient exercises.
+If you cannot exercise, you may receive an injection of a medication that increases your heart rate to simulate the effects of exercise.

-The doctor places the catheter so that ultrasound images of the heart and its valves can be recorded and interpreted to detect possible problems or diseases.
+The doctor places the catheter to record and interpret ultrasound images of the heart and valves to detect possible problems or diseases.

-The procedure produces a more direct visualization of the structures of the heart than most other tests and allows physicians to develop a precise treatment plan tailored to the needs of the patient.
+The procedure produces a more direct visualization of the heart’s structures than most other tests.
+It allows physicians to develop a precise treatment plan tailored to the patient’s needs.

-This procedure helps to identify any problem with the coronary arteries, through a detailed visualization of the cardiac structures , hemodynamic information, allows the positioning of catheters, the monitoring of acute complications such as thrombus formation, pericardial effusion, cardiac tamponade, among others.
+This procedure helps identify any problem with the coronary arteries through a detailed visualization of the cardiac structures and hemodynamic information, allows the positioning of catheters, and monitors acute complications such as thrombus formation, pericardial effusion, and cardiac tamponade, among others.

 During most echocardiograms, the patient will be asked to lie on an exam table.

-The electrodes will be placed on the chest, and a clear gel will be applied to the chest, in the area of the chest where the heart is.
+The electrodes will be placed on the chest, and a clear gel will be applied to the chest, in the chest area where the heart is.

-This lubricating gel allows the device, called an ultrasound transducer, to detect ultrasound signals and glide easily over the skin, and information will be collected through the recordings of the sound wave echoes produced by the heart.
+This lubricating gel allows the ultrasound transducer device to detect ultrasound signals and glide easily over the skin.
+Information will be collected through the recordings of the sound wave echoes produced by the heart.

-These images are recorded on videotape and can then be viewed by your doctor at any time.
+These images are recorded on videotape and can be viewed by your doctor.

 When the transducer is placed against the skin, an image of the area is displayed on a video screen.
-Depending on how the transducer is positioned, the heart can be viewed from several different angles.
+Depending on the transducer’s position, the heart can be viewed from several angles.

-Due to the blood flowing through the heart, a sound similar to that of the heart will be heard.
+Due to the blood flowing through the heart, a sound similar to the seat will be heard.

-A dye, called stirred saline, can be injected to find any leaks between the chambers of the heart.
+A dye called stirred saline can be injected to find any leaks between the heart’s chambers.